 Bed Bug Disclosure

-- Information on bed bugs, including their appearance.
+- Information on bed bugs, including their appearance

-- Information provided by the landlord.
+- Information provided by the landlord about conditions in the rental property or locality

-The below is an example of a bed bug disclosure section and addendum:
+This is an example of a bed bug disclosure section and addendum:

 BED BUGS.
 At the time of presenting this agreement, Landlord certifies: